Gilgamech/website/www/Gillogisms.md

 1. Bullets are packet rockets.
 1. Businesses want to make money in the easiest way possible, and that's almost always from investors.
 'From customers' is usually one of the hardest.
 1. Buying macrons or CPUs - or modern Disney movies - you're not buying just 1, you're buying around 40 - and paying them to throw away the around 39 mistakes it took to make 1 good one.
 Bakeries could sell their 'mistake-rons' for a dime a dozen.
 (Or 'mist-acron', portmanteau of 'mistake' and 'macron'.) - 2021 (Disney regularly shows 2 dozen different test screenings to different groups, to see which one is better.
 This means filming and editing dozens of movies and throwing them away. - 2023)
+1. By extending 'anti-Semitism' to cover unrelated topics like opinions on movies, the too-broadly named Jewish Anti-Defamation League (ADL) have made themselves into a joke where the group's actions actively defame Jewish people, to the detriment of Jewish people around Earth.
+Had they stayed out of unrelated topics, they could provide anti-defamation services to Jews and maybe others, but because of their excessive political action, they have lost too much respect to be taken seriously.
+This is yet another Current Year situation of a group providing only malassistance [bad help] to the group they purport to support - just as the ADL is anti-Semetic, GLAAD is homophobic, and the LGBTQ Task Force is anti-transsexual.
+1. Back in my day, we had leg races, not arms races.
+(Oh?
+When was that?)- 2023
 1. By interrogatory, the furnishing of information. - Unknown.
 (We're going to ask you some questions.)

 ### C

 1. C-stores during inflation, when their price-gouging can't keep up and they become a cheaper alternative. - 2021
 1. CAD Loss is basically a jump scare, but it makes you sad instead of startled. - 2017
+1. Calculus should be taught before trigonometry.
+Calc is an extension of basic algebra to include infinities, but instead of continuing from basic to algebra to calculus, we force students to make huge detours through geometry and trigonometry, then to study trig-calc, which while revealing beautiful equations involving sine waves, does a disservice to most students and holds our society back by producing fewer STEM graduates.
+It's like making people take a trail instead of a highway - like forcing East Coast history students to walk the Oregon Trail to get to California, instead of letting them read about Oregon Trail travelers from books while riding highways or trains or planes to CA. - 2004
 1. Caliban of Caladan.
 (Mutants of Dune) - 2018
+1. Car dashboard symbols as automotive emoji. - 2023
-1. Can't spell 'solar panels' without LARP
+1. Can't spell 'solar panels' without LARP.
+1. Can't spell aspartame without Sparta. - 2020
 1. Can't spell constable without stab.
 1. Can't spell conventional without convent.
 1. Can't spell dungeon without dung.
 1. Can't spell inevitable without Evita.
 (Don't cry for me, Argentina.)
 1. Can't spell proliferation without pro life.
-1. Can't spell aspartame without Sparta. - 2020
 1. Canadian currency is all Loonie Toonie.
 (CA$1 coins have a beautiful loon on them, and are thus called the 'Loonie'.
 Then the CA$2 continues the trend as the 'Two-nie')
 1. Cannabinaut.
 (Exploration of Space)
-1. Celebrate what you could do instead of regretting what you couldn't do. - 2022?
 1. Celebrate the historical progress we have made instead of regretting what our ancestry did.
 For one, Sins Of The Father aren't, as our society has almost no legal connection between two related adults. - 2023
 1. Celebrimboring.
+1. Celebrate what you could do instead of regretting what you couldn't do. - 2022?
 1. Celebrities including Larry Fink and Jamie Lee Curtis believe in forcing homosexual and transsexual behaviors onto majority not-homosexual and not-transsexual USA population.
 But are completely mute about doing the same to Middle East populations, or forcing not-transsexual and not-homosexual behaviors on their own homsexual and transsexual populations.
 This is hypocracy at its finest. - 2023
 1. Celibacy is not involuntary if you're not working on yourself.
 Would you go home with a genderswapped you? - 2019
 1. Cellulose is Polyglucose, being chains of sugars that bacteria like to eat.
 But to access one, they have to separate it from the chain, so they can only work on one at a time. - 2020